 Kelley Drye attorneys closely monitor developments in the highly regulated area of consumer financial services and bring a base of experience that is invaluable in the context of an uncertain future regulatory environment.
 Without a doubt, the Dodd-Frank Wall Street Reform and Consumer Protection Act makes broad and comprehensive changes to the nation’s financial system regulatory structure that has ripple effects across industries.
 Designed to promote financial stability and transparency, the law aims to protect consumers from abusive and deceptive practices and established the Consumer Financial Protection Bureau (CFPB) to oversee and regulate consumer financial products and services.
 Kelley Drye’s integrated consumer financial protection team advises clients on new regulations, what the changes mean for their businesses and how the CFPB enforces the laws.
 Our firm has been actively engaged in advocacy before the CFPB on rulemaking and examination issues on behalf of debt collection and debt buying firms.

-While the CFPB may still be in its infancy, the agency is not starting from scratch when it comes to consumer protection.
+While the CFPB is relatively new, the agency is not starting from scratch when it comes to consumer protection.
 The Federal Trade Commission (FTC) has transferred authority to the CFPB for consumer financial products and services, and the CFPB takes guidance from the FTC’s “unfair and deceptive acts and practices” jurisprudence.
 The two agencies share rulemaking and enforcement authority with respect to non-bank financial institutions, and the CFPB draws heavily from FTC jurisprudence for entities offering consumer financial products and services.
 Kelley Drye is uniquely positioned to counsel on how the CFPB interprets and enforces regulations, given our attorneys’ extensive experience working with and at the FTC.
 We are proud to count among our group former leaders at the FTC, including a director of the FTC’s Bureau of Consumer Protection, an assistant director and several FTC attorney advisors.
 This collective expertise and historical perspective on FTC rulings gives us unique insight into the future of the agency and its enforcement activity.